Plots

 Intersubjective Methods and Their Limitations

-Subjectivity in intersubjective methods and the potential for dominant individuals to influence results.
-Significant differences in the approaches of expert committees.
-The analysis of standard land values shows that results can depend on the individual assessments of experts.
+Subjectivity in intersubjective methods and the potential for dominant individuals to influence the results.
+Significant differences in the approaches of the expert committees.
+The analysis of standard land values shows that results can depend on the individual assessments of the experts.
 Further information on the limitations of intersubjective methods can be found at Forum Bauland NRW.

 Data Cleansing and Indexing